albertlauncher/albert-plugin-python-zed-workspaces/README.md

 ### Development Setup

 I use the Zed Editor (naturally).
-Python Developement includes `pyright` as `lsp` and `ruff` as `linter`.
+Python Development includes `pyright` as `lsp` and `ruff` as `linter`.

 Copy the `albert.pyi` file from `~/.local/share/albert/python/plugins/albert.pyi` to this directory for type definitions and completions!

 ### References

-- The official jetbrains plugin - https://github.com/albertlauncher/python/tree/main/jetbrains_projects
+- The official jetbrains plugin - https://github.com/albertlauncher/albert-plugin-python-jetbrains-projects
 - Zed Editor - https://zed.dev